Ergonomics for Children

 In consequence

-Our research shows that Children above 8 are starting to be slumped and passive, and it can become a habit... just as it has for most of our adult customers with back pain!!!!
+Our research shows that Children above 8 are starting to be slumped and passive, and it can become a habit... just as it has for most of our adult customers with back pain.

-We've found the theories are ineffective in practice for children... and we've supplied over 100.000 children's chairs to rave reviews.
+NB There are still a few old voices out there that preach conventional ergonomics for children.
+We've found their theories are ineffective in practice for children... and we've supplied over 100.000 children's chairs to rave reviews.

-Always work in the Neutral Posture.
+People used to believe: Always work in the Neutral Posture.

 Upper body posture

-Back supported by chair (sitting back in chair with back >90 and well supported)
+What the old school methods told us: Back supported by chair (sitting back in chair with back >90 and well supported)

 Chair seat should not press behind the knees

-Feet firmly on a surface for support (floor/footrest)
+What the old school methods told us: Feet firmly on a surface for support (floor/footrest)

 Head balanced on neck (not tilted back or too far forwards)

-Popliteal angle > 90° (i.e. angle behind the knees should be open)
+What the old school methods told us: Popliteal angle > 90° (i.e. angle behind the knees should be open)

 Upper arms close to body and relaxed (not abducted to the side or flexed forward)

-The normal work area is the space that can easily be reached by your child while s/he is sitting comfortably in the chair without her/him having to unduly bend or twist their body.
+What the old school methods told us: Organize a Normal Work Area - The normal work area is the space that can easily be reached by your child while s/he is sitting comfortably in the chair without her/him having to unduly bend or twist their body.
 Bring those items that your child uses most while working at the computer within this normal work area.
 If you child types from a text document or book, make sure that this is placed in a document holder and that it is as close to the screen as you can get it so that your child doesn't have to twist her/his head unnecessarily.

 The computer screen should be positioned so that your child can comfortably view the screen without having to noticeably tilt her/his neck backwards or forwards.
 If the screen is too high, your child's neck will be tipped backwards, and if it is too low it will be bent forwards.
 You should change the height and angle of the screen to avoid these postures.